MoFayaz/MoFayaz/README.md

 #### Talking about my personal stuff:

-- 💻 The tech I'm interested in is React, Node JS & DSA
+- 💻 The Technologies I'm interested for Frontend: ReactJS, VueJS & NextJS (Framework of ReactJS).
+Backend: NodeJS
-- ✍ I also do technical writing on Medium
+- 📐 Graphic design is another interesting thing I do.
-- ✨ I'm learning MERN Stack Development & DBMS
+- ₿ Blockchain Technology is in my to-learn list.
-- 📄 [Resume][profile]
+- 🎵Other than the technology, I love music production

 ### Languages & Tools